bbguitar77/siteanalysis-significantterms/README.md

 Introduction
 ------------

 A simple web crawler to recursively crawl content for a particular site (restricted to that site's domain) and index the content to an in-memory instance of ElasticSearch.
-We then run a simple analysis on the indexed content to retrieve "significant terms" against an input query string.
-ElasticSearch defines significant terms as those that have a high disparity between their frequency to the entire document corpus (background) vs. their frequency to the user's search (foreground).
-Significant terms could be valuable in surfacing recommended terms to a user's specific search.
-To read more, see [http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-significantterms-aggregation.html](ElasticSearch's documentation)
+We then can analyze the indexed content to retrieve significant terms aggregations for particular input queries.
+ElasticSearch defines [significant terms](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-significantterms-aggregation.html) as those that have a high disparity between their frequency to the entire document corpus (background) vs. their frequency to the user's search (foreground).

-Currently, everything is done in one invocation of a script.
-My plan is to have the app run an embedded Jetty and expose some REST endpoints for the user to tweak their search queries after the site crawling has been completed.
+For instance, Stripe is a company that provides APIs for managing and processing payments.
+Maybe we're interested in seeing what terms appear frequently next to the term 'payment'.
+So, we can crawl and index content for 'http://stripe.com' and then run the significant terms aggregation for the query term 'payment'.
+This will provide us with the results that we're interested in (hopefully)

-*TODO*: Make sense of results ;)
+At the moment, the results are a bit hard to understand - significant terms aggregation might need a sizable document corpus to return good results.
+Restricting it to a particular domain's content might not be providing enough contrast for foreground/background frequencies.

 Requirements